microsoft/Microsoft-365-Defender-Hunting-Queries/Execution/font-parsing-vulnerabilities.md

-# VPN exploit activity associated with MANGANESE
+# Font parsing vulnerability associated with remote execution

 This query was originally published in the threat analytics report, *Type 1 font-parsing 0-day vulnerabilities*.